 “Since our beginnings at an Irish session in Amsterdam, we’ve had some of our wildest musical dreams come true.
-We’ve been touring all around the world (Scotland!
-Japan!
-The USA!), we’ve recorded three albums (“sublime harmonies”, wrote fRoots) and we still discover beautiful traditional songs as well as write our own.”
+We’ve been touring all around the world (Scotland, Japan and the USA) and we’ve recorded three albums covering beautiful traditional songs as well as our own.”

-Brian Conway, Brett Newski and The Lasses all will be touring and traveling long distances.
-To keep abreast of any scheduling changes or cancellations subscribe to our newsletter for the latest information.
+To keep abreast of any scheduling changes or cancelations subscribe to our newsletter for the latest information.